trebbag/revenuepilot/README.md

 fully functional on its own—it requires you to install dependencies and wrap the React app into an Electron shell for desktop deployment.

+## Patient lookup & encounter validation

+The draft editor exposes a lookup bar above the note where you can search the mock EHR directory by patient name, MRN or identifier.
+Suggestions stream in as you type and are cached for quick re‑use.
+Selecting a patient persists the ID for auto‑save, analytics and export workflows so returning to the chart reloads the draft immediately.
+The encounter field next to it validates the identifier with the backend and surfaces helpful messages when an encounter is missing or mapped to another patient.
+Clearing either field resets the linkage so you never attach notes to the wrong record.

 ## Running locally

 ### Quick start